Temple on the Go: The Erawan Shrine in Bangkok

 Making a Visit

 Unlike many Bangkok attractions (we’re looking at you, Grand Palace!) you don’t have to save hours of your time to visit the Erawan Shrine.
 Many commuters pop past for a five minute prayer on the way to work, and you can probably soak up all it has to offer within an hour.
-Locals claim that the most powerful time for prayers at Erawan are between 6-7pm, but you should feel free to visit at any time.
+Locals claim that the most powerful time for prayers at Erawan are between 6-7pm to get prayers answered, but you should feel free to visit at any time.
 It’s coolest in the early mornings but you’ll be sharing the space with that commuting crowd.
 Still, it’s a recipe for a good atmosphere!

 If you’re lucky you may find that your visit coincides with a performance by the temple’s resident dance troupe; if you’re rich then you can commission one yourself!
 Start your visit at the entrance and move clockwise around the four faces of the shrine.
 The front view represents business and wealth, the left represents wisdom, the back is for health and the right is for relationship and interpersonal issues.
 Pray hardest at the one most relevant to you!